Meanwhile (Futurama): Plot

 After Leela is ejected into space and nearly killed due to a ride malfunction during a package delivery run to Luna Park, Fry becomes worried that he may lose her again and decides to propose to her.
-Back at the Planet Express building, the Professor announces a pair of his latest inventions – a "time button" that allows the user to go backwards in time by ten seconds, in addition to similarly affecting everything currently happening around them throughout the entire universe, and a shelter that shields people from the device's effects.
+Back at the Planet Express building, the Professor announces a pair of his latest inventions – a "time button" that allows the user to go back in time by ten seconds, in addition to similarly affecting everything currently happening around them throughout the entire universe, and a shelter that shields people from the device's effects.
 Fry steals and abuses the button to repeatedly steal candidate diamonds for an engagement ring with Bender's help.
 After presenting the ring to Leela, he invites her to meet him atop the Vampire State Building at 6:30 that evening if she agrees to marry him, if not, he will infer rejection.
 He repeatedly uses the button to prolong the sunset, but she has not arrived by the time his watch reads 7:02.
 Heartbroken, he jumps off the roof in a suicide attempt, but sees her approaching and notes that the building's clock reads 6:25; his watch had continued to run normally throughout all his usages of the button.
 He tries to undo the jump, but is unable to return to the rooftop since the device takes ten seconds to recharge between uses and he has been falling for longer than that time.
 As a result, he continually loops falling toward the ground from several feet below the roof, failing to get to safety.